amitxv/PC-Tuning/docs/configure-amd.md

 # Configure the AMD Driver

 Disclaimer: I no longer own an AMD GPU meaning this section may be incomplete/unmaintained.
+For this reason, you can visit the AMD GPUs section in [Calypto's Latency Guide](https://docs.google.com/document/d/1c2-lUJq74wuYK1WrA_bIvgb89dUN0sj8-hO3vqmrau4).

 ## Strip and Install the Driver